taext/calibre_search/readme.txt

-   - keaton_tooling.py -
+                        - calibre_tooling.py -

         How to Install

-        1 .
         Copy a Calibre .csv library export file to the folder.

-    That is, keaton_tooling.py expects a single .csv in the folder to use as default.
+        keaton_tooling.py expects a single .csv in the folder to use as default.

         Enjoy!